pachyderm/pachyderm/doc/reference/pipeline_spec.md

 }
 ```

-`input.cron.name` is the name for the input, its semantics are similar to
+`input.cron.name` is the name for the input.
+Its semantics is similar to
 those of `input.pfs.name`.
-Except that it's not optional.
+Except that it is not optional.

 `input.cron.spec` is a cron expression which specifies the schedule on
 which to trigger the pipeline.
-To learn more about how to write schedules
+To learn more about how to write schedules,
 see the [Wikipedia page on cron](https://en.wikipedia.org/wiki/Cron).
-Pachyderm supports Nonstandard schedules such as `"@daily"`.
+Pachyderm supports non-standard schedules, such as `"@daily"`.

-`input.cron.repo` is the repo which will be created for the input.
-It is
+`input.cron.repo` is the repo which Pachyderm creates for the input.
+This
-optional, if it's not specified then `"<pipeline-name>_<input-name>"` will
-be used.
+parameter is optional.
+If you do not specify this parameter, then
+`"<pipeline-name>_<input-name>"` is used by default.

 `input.cron.start` is the time to start counting from for the input.
-It is
-optional, if it's not specified then the present time (when the pipeline
+This
+parameter is optional.
+If you do not specify this parameter, then the
+time when the pipeline was created is used by default.
+Specifying a
-is created) will be used.
-Specifying a time allows you to run on matching
+time enables you to run on matching times from the past or skip times
-times from the past or, skip times from the present and only start running
+from the present and only start running
 on matching times in the future.
-Times should be formatted according to [RFC
+Format the time value according to [RFC
 3339](https://www.ietf.org/rfc/rfc3339.txt).

 `input.cron.overwrite` is a flag to specify whether you want the timestamp file
 to be overwritten on each tick.
-It is optional, and if not specified it will
+This parameter is optional, and if you do not
-default to simply writing new files each tick.
-What this means is that by
+specify it, it defaults to simply writing new files on each tick.
+By default,
-default, pachd expects only the new information to be written out for each tick,
+`pachd` expects only the new information to be written out on each tick
-and will combine that data with the data from the previous ticks.
+and combines that data with the data from the previous ticks.
 If `"overwrite"`
 is set to `true`, it expects the full dataset to be written out for each tick and
-will replace previous outputs with the new data written out.
+replaces previous outputs with the new data written out.

 #### Git Input (alpha feature)